CSC207-2023Y-UofT/course-project-thechessteam/README.md

 - Language: Java
 - GUI: Java swing
-- Architecture Pattern: Model-View-Controller (MVC)
+- Architecture Pattern: Model-View-controller (MVC)
 - Board Representation: Bitboard

 This project uses MVC pattern to deploy clean architecture.
 While some interdependency is unavoidable due to the nature of chess as a game, all such dependencies are contained within each layer and adhere to SOLID principles.